heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/udp/README.md

 ### Test your knowledge

 At this point, you should be able to answer the following questions:

-- What are the differences between UDP and TCP?
-- Why is UDP unreliable?
-How to mitigate this?
-- What is a datagram?
-How can a datagram be sent without a server listening?
-- What are the differences between unicast, broadcast and multicast?
-- What are the messaging protocols and their differences?
-- What are the service discovery protocols?
-How do they compare to each other?

 ## Finished?
 Was it easy?
 Was it hard?